jacksonattwood/SSL-Cert-Sync/README.md

 # Installation

 ## Server
-1. Clone into the repo: `git clone https://github.com/jacksonattwood/SSL-Cert-Sync.git && cd SSL-Cert-Sync`
+1. Clone into the repo: `git clone https://github.com/jacksonattwood/filesync.git && cd filesync`
 2. Run the following command on your CLI to install all the required modules: `npm install`
 3. Copy "config.json.example" to "config.json" and edit to your needs (DO NOT SHARE YOUR AUTH KEY WITH ANYONE)
 4. Run the following command on your CLI to start the NodeJS Server: `node server.js`